lunfardo314/lunfardo314.github.io/overview/permissionless.md

 The importance of being permissionless is especially significant at the bootstrap stage of the network because it relates to the idea of the *fair launch*, a sensitive topic whenever the start of a new distributed ledger is considered.

-The general narrative is that PoW is permissionless and therefore fair at launch, while PoS is permissioned (or less permissionless) and therefore not very fair.
+The general narrative is that PoW is permissionless and therefore fair at launch, while PoS is permission-ed (or less permission-less) and therefore not very fair.
 There are strong arguments for this.

 Proxima is not PoS (no committees, no staking), nor is it PoW.
 Yet, its security is based on the ownership of the tokens on the same ledger, similar to PoS.
 So, what might be a fair launch in Proxima?
 We have to cover these legitimate and controversial questions.

-We will analyze idealized and simplified scenarious.
+We will analyze idealized and simplified scenarios.

 ## Bootstrap in PoW

 PoW networks (Bitcoin, Kaspa, Ethereum Classic, etc.) are commonly considered permissionless in all aspects: one does not need permission to participate in the network in any role.
 Anybody can start a mining operation and, of course, use the network for holding and moving tokens.

 This includes the bootstrap stage of the ledger.
 Initially, the ledger has zero tokens and no participants.
-If somebody wants to join, they must earn new tokens by mining.
+If somebody wants to join at genesis, they must earn new tokens by mining.
 This means investing into computers, ASICs, and starting to earn tokens.
 That's it.
 Even block 0 can be mined in a decentralized way.

 However, the very genesis of PoW is centralized and trust-based because:
 - the node software with the protocol code and ledger validity definitions must be distributed from one single (trusted) point;
 - the gossip network for the inception phase must be some kind of social consensus among participants before the start, i.e. all participants must have open and equal access.

 In other words, initial participants rely on centralized coordination by public trusted reference point.
-However their set is permissonless.
 How a participant decides to be in that set?
 By knowing and trusting the GitHub repository and by being able to join the bootstrap network.
-These are public constants, so, anybody informed can be join since the beginning by dowloading and running the node.
+These are public constants, so, anybody informed can join since the beginning by downloading and running the node.

 They also must be motivated to invest in the mining equipment and start incurring CAPEX and mining costs, even if small at the beginning.
 By investing into the mining, initial miners to a certain extent commit to the network.